Nesvilab/FragPipe-Analyst/docs/README.md

 - [Imputation](documentation/imputation.md)

 ## Advanced Usage
+- [Installation](installation.md): Install your own copy on your computer or server
 - [GSEA](advanced.md): After getting differential expression analysis result from FragPipe-Analyst, users could perform Gene Set Enrichment Analysis (GSEA) by themselves easily.
 - We also recommend advanced users to use [FragPipeAnalystR](https://www.nesvilab.org/FragPipeAnalystR/) R package for further downstream analysis.
 It covers the same functionality as FragPipe-Analyst.